 If they wanted to, Republicans now could make a serious argument that all Supreme Court nominees deserve certain procedural protections.

-Like many others, I’ve pointed out that no one is entitled to a seat on the Supreme Court, and I definitely don’t think Judge Kavanaugh would have a constitutional due process claim if he weren’t confirmed.
+Like many others, I’ve pointed out that no one is entitled to a seat on the Supreme Court.
 But whatever one thinks of Kavanaugh, his confirmation process and the allegations it elicited have shredded his personal and professional reputations.
 I doubt there’s a single person in his orbit who hasn’t been negatively affected by the ugly controversy that surrounds him and now will follow him wherever he goes.
 The fundamental interests implicated by these circumstances are akin to liberty and property, even if they can’t be the basis of a legal claim.

 Nominees, including those guilty of sexual assault, deserve a process that doesn’t threaten to destroy the lives they’ve built.
 But given the white-hot political valence of the Supreme Court and lifetime judicial appointments, there won’t be a better process unless the Senate formalizes one.
 Yes, more rules would limit flexibility in the advice-and-consent role.
 But if Senate procedures don’t anticipate sexual misconduct allegations against powerful people who are being offered even more power, then the legitimacy of future appointees, like Kavanaugh, will be crippled well before their investitures.